What are the legal definitions of domestic abuse, sexual assault, abuse of a child, and abuse of a vulnerable adult in Maryland?

 Where can I file for a domestic violence protective order?

-If the clerk’s office is open, you would file with the clerk.
+If you choose to file in the courthouse, if the clerk’s office is open, you would file with the clerk.
 If the clerk’s office is closed, you would file with a district court commissioner.2 Please visit our MD Courthouse Locations page to find courthouse contact information.

 2 See the Maryland Courts website